 This also applies to any old WordPress installations you might have on your web space, maybe for testing purposes or as a backup.
 These are also vulnerable to hacks.

 Tip: Only install plugins and themes from trusted sources.
-If you find a free version of a theme you normally need to pay for, there is a big chance that it comes with "free" malware.
+If you find a free version of a theme you normally need to pay for, there is a big risk that it comes with "free" malware.

 Protect the wp-admin directory with a password